Loans For Nonprofits: Why Nonprofits Can’t (Usually) Get Business Loans & How To Get Your Nonprofit Financing Anyway

 6) Online Loans

 There are various types of online business loans that your nonprofit may be eligible for.
 Generally, online loans have higher rates and more relaxed requirements than loans from banks or credit unions.
 More established nonprofits may be eligible for a medium-term online loan with a decent interest rate, while newer organizations may have to settle for short-term, high-interest loans.

 Despite their higher price tags, one benefit of online loans is their speed and convenience; often, an online loan’s time-to-funding — the amount of time from when you apply to when you receive the funds in your account — is only a few days.
 For example, online loan marketplaces such as BusinessLoans.com offer various types of business financing, and the funds will hit your account in less than a week.
 Some online business lenders even offer next-day funding.

 For nonprofit startups without any track record, personal loans for businesses could be an appropriate online loan option.
 You can apply for this type of loan from a personal lender, and the only thing the lender will typically care about is your personal credit score.

 Personal loans are usually for $50K or less.
 As these loans come with high-interest rates and a short repayment schedule, you might only turn to this type of loan as a last resort.
 Still, if you choose a reputable personal lender, you will get a better deal than you would from a payday loan or from a cash advance (but beware with credit card cash advances, as they can get expensive).

 Some, but not many, online lenders have special loan programs for nonprofits.
 Accion is an example of one online lender (also a CDFI) that lends to nonprofits.

-Note that online loans may require you to sign a personal guarantee which states that you—not your organization—are personally responsible to repay the loan balance.
+Note that online loans may require you to sign a personal guarantee, which states that you — not your organization — are personally responsible for repaying the loan balance.